geneichinose/capstone_project_24_1_report/README.md

 <i>Seaborn heatmap of correlation values for all feature pairs.
 There are many moderate correlation between the features since they are all derived from the MT (mxx, myy, mzz, etc...).
 The eigenvalues (eig1, eig2, and eig3) are derived from the MT using PCA, and the lune_lat and lune_lon are transformed from the eigenvalues.</i>

-<i>The 2 features, lune_lat and lune_lon, which are selected to train classifiers, are shown in linear (x,y) Cartesian cooridinate system.
+<i>The 2 features, lune_lat and lune_lon, which are selected to train classifiers, are shown in linear (x,y) Cartesian coordinate system.
 We see the 2-dimensional space with lune_lat and lune_lon will work best for classification.</i>

 GMT plot

 ![lune.png](plots/lune.png)

-<i> Same plot as above of two features (lune_lat and lune_lon) used to train classifiers in spherical Hammer projection (longitude,latitude) coordinate system.
-The Hammer projection "spherical" is a better projection compared to linear for seperating the classes.</i>
+<i> Same plot as above of two features (lune_lat and lune_lon) used to train classifiers in spherical Hammer projection (longitude, latitude) coordinate system.
+The Hammer projection "spherical" is a better projection compared to linear for separating the classes.</i>

 This type of Hammer spherical projection is preferred over others including Cartesian because it preserves the true physical distances between points and the areas of source types.
 This is similar to the distortion some map projections make on the area of land masses near the poles.

 We didn't use python matplotlib to do the Hammer projection because it does not allow adjustment of the longitude range, only plots the whole globe 0-360 or -180 to +180.
-We instead used Genergic Mapping Tools (GMT) software package ([link](https://www.generic-mapping-tools.org))
+We instead used Generic Mapping Tools (GMT) software package ([link](https://www.generic-mapping-tools.org))

 ### PCA analysis